CesarCaramazana/DQN_COMPANION_kitchen/README.md

 # TO DO

-- [x] Get_reward as a confirmation signal for the action to be performed.
+- [x] Reward as a confirmation signal for the action to be performed.
 - [ ] Update robot action repertoire.
 - [ ] Incorporate the Visual Working Memory in the state.
 - [ ] Parallelize reward and action performing.
+- [ ] Incorporate the Face Expression Recognizer into the get_reward repertoire.